AdobeDocs/platform-learn.it-IT/help/tutorial-comprehensive-technical/modules/datadistiller/module5.1/ex8.md

 select date_format( timestamp , 'yyyy-MM-dd') AS Day,
        count(*) AS productViews
 from   demo_system_event_dataset_for_website_global_v1_1
-where  --aepTenantId--.demoEnvironment.brandName IN ('Luma Telco', 'Citi Signal') and eventType = 'commerce.productViews' group by Day limit 10;
+where  --aepTenantId--.demoEnvironment.brandName IN ('Citi Signal') and eventType = 'commerce.productViews'
+group by Day
+limit 10;